AsposeCells/AsposeCells.github.io/_posts/2018-11-21-Format-Excel-Cell-Numbers-to-Currency-in-Java.md

 The following sample code formats Excel cells i.e. G3, G4, G5 and G6 with currency formats i.e. Dollar, Yuan, Pound, Euro respectively by performing these steps.

-* Load the [input Excel file](https://github.com/AsposeCells/AsposeCells-Screenshots-and-Sample-Files/blob/master/Format-Excel-Cell-Numbers-to-Currency/SampleFormatExcelCellNumbersToCurrency.xlsx) inside the _Aspose.Cells.Workbook_ object and access the first worksheet.
+* Load the [input Excel file](https://github.com/AsposeCells/AsposeCells-Screenshots-and-Sample-Files/blob/master/Format-Excel-Cell-Numbers-to-Currency/SampleFormatExcelCellNumbersToCurrency.xlsx) inside the _com.aspose.cells.Workbook_ object and access the first worksheet.
-* Access first cell i.e. G3 and apply currency format using the _Style.Custom_ property.
+* Access first cell i.e. G3 and apply currency format using the _Style.setCustom()_ method.
 * Repeat the second step for cell G4, G5 and G6 with further currency formats.
-* Save the _Aspose.Cells.Workbook_ object in XLSX format.
+* Save the _com.aspose.cells.Workbook_ object in XLSX format.
 You can also save it to XLS or other Excel formats as per your needs.

 >**Gist** - [Format Excel Cell Numbers to Currency - Java](https://gist.github.com/AsposeCells/0a3a94799f272c0e882ecec444e5988e)